james-stevens/dnsflsk/README.md

 All you need to do is

 * Have a current `docker` platform :)
-* Run `docker pull jamesstevens/mini-slack142-gunicorn-nginx:v1.2` to get the base image
+* Run `docker pull jamesstevens/mini-slack142-gunicorn-nginx:v1.2` to get the base container (optional)
 * Run `docker image build -t dnsflsk .` to build the application container (must be run in a directory containing a clone of this project)
 * Run `docker run -p 800:800 --tmpfs=/ram dnsflsk /bin/init` to run it

-This will run `dnsflsk` in `gunicorn` and `nginx` under the very basic, but still very good, supervisor program `SysV-Init`
+This will run `dnsflsk` (under `gunicorn`) and `nginx` under the very basic, but still very good, supervisor program `sysvinit`

-If you add `-t` after the `run` you will get soem commentary.
+If you add `-t` after the `run` you will get some commentary.
 It should look something like this...
 ```
 INIT: version 2.88 booting
 INIT: Entering runlevel: 3